Ray Crawford (footballer)

-Raymond Crawford (born 13 July 1936) is an English former international footballer, who played as a striker in a career that saw him score over 300 goals at club level.
+Raymond Crawford (born 13 July 1936) is an English former professional footballer who played as a striker in a career that saw him score over 300 goals at club level.
+For the England national team, he made two appearances scoring once.

-Career

-Club
+Club career

 Crawford began his career as a trainee at his home town club Portsmouth.
 He made his league debut on 24 August 1957 in a goalless draw with Burnley.
 He managed 19 appearances for the club at senior level before joining second flight Ipswich Town in August 1958.

-A prolific striker, he helped Ipswich to win back-to-back titles, the Second Division in 1960-61 and the First Division in 1961-62.
+A prolific striker, he helped Ipswich to win back-to-back titles, the Second Division in 1960–61 and the First Division in 1961–62.
 In the latter season, he was joint leading scorer in Division One – alongside Derek Kevan of West Bromwich Albion – with 33 goals.
 During this time, he won the first of his two England caps, becoming the first Ipswich Town player to be capped for England.

-He was sold to Wolves in September 1963 where he scored 41 goals in 61 appearances (in total), before moving to rivals West Brom in January 1965, shortly before Wolves dropped out of the top flight.
+He was sold to Wolverhampton Wanderers in September 1963 where he scored 41 goals in 61 appearances (in total), before moving to rivals West Brom in January 1965, shortly before Wolves dropped out of the top flight.
 He failed to establish himself though at The Hawthorns and rejoined Ipswich in March 1965, where he played another three full seasons, lifting his tally for the club to 259 goals in all competitions.

 He joined Charlton in March 1969, but soon dropped into the non-league with Kettering Town.
 He signed for Colchester United in June 1970 for £3,000 and in his only season with the club, scored 24 goals from 45 appearances.
 Most notably, he scored two goals for Colchester United in a giant-killing 3–2 victory against Leeds United in the fifth round of the FA Cup in 1971.

 Crawford left English football after this season, heading to Durban City in South Africa, leaving an exceptional scoring rate in the Football League of 289 goals in 476 games.
 In his only season in South Africa, he won the cup and finished runner-up in the league.

 He became youth-team coach at Brighton in 1972 but left after Brian Clough became manager the following year.
 He then worked as youth team Manager and assistant Manager to Jimmy Dickinson at his former side Portsmouth until 1979 and later managed non-league Fareham Town and Winchester City for a short while before retiring from the game in 1984, and becoming a merchandising representative.
 He is now retired but still plays a big active role within the community of Portsmouth, appearing at a lot of charity events and is a popular figure at Fratton Park every home game.

 In 2007, he published his autobiography entitled "Curse of the Jungle Boy".

-The book explain how Crawford was known to all as ‘Jungle Boy’ because of his army service in Malaya.
+The book explains how Crawford was known as 'Jungle Boy' because of his army service in Malaya.
 He had his own Jungle Boy chant used a lot by the fans.